Motivated Reasoning and the Political Economy of Climate Change Inaction: Extensions

-Thus, if policy motivation is sufficiently strong, the previously identified problems may not occur.
-However, there is always another equilibrium in pure strategies where candidates continue to ignore their information despite policy motivation.
+However, even if the spoils of office are sufficiently low, the inefficient equilibrium continues to exist.
 Assume candidate 1 expects candidate 2 to choose $p_2=0$.
-In this case, the unique best response is to also choose $p_1=0$, because policy 0 now wins with certainty.
-Although candidate 1 cannot influence the policy, she can increase her chances of winning.
+In this case, the unique best response is to also choose $p_1=0$.
+The reason is that now policy 0 wins with certainty.
+Candidate 1 cannot influence the policy, but she can increase her chances of winning.
 Therefore, despite policy motivations, and even in the absence of any office motivation, there always exists an equilibrium with $\mathbf{p}^*=(0,0)$.
+This logic is closely related to the one in \cite{calvert1985robustness}, who shows that the median voter theorem may continue to hold even in the presence of policy motivations.